ryanam26/DonkiesAPI/README.md

 6) In settings User set minimum_transfer_amount (By default $5 and can be changed in settings) and is_auto_transfer (implemented in model, not implemented in API).

-7) Every day (once a day) user's collected roundup is transferred to Donkies LLC.
+7) Roundup is transfered to Donkies as soon as user's collected roundup is more than settings.TRANSFER_TO_DONKIES_MIN_AMOUNT

-8) On 15th of current month if user set auto transfer and total amount of previous month more than minimum transfer amount, send money to user (TransferUser model).
+8) On 15th of current month if user set auto transfer and total amount of previous month more than minimum transfer amount (in user settings), send money to user (TransferUser model).

-8) Send money to user's debt accounts from TransferUser model.
+8) Send money to user's debt accounts from TransferUser (TransferDebt) model.
 (Currently manually by cheques)